kalva98/Project-6/README.md

 Errors:
 App logs out a user friendly error message to the console when the app is pointed at a non-existent route such as /error/error.
 When the app is directed at a non-existent route, like /error/error, the app displays a user friendly error page in the browser that details the following: error.message, error.status, error.stack.

-Layout, CSS and styls:
+Layout, CSS and styles:
 Final project's layout and positioning does match the example HTML or mockup files.
-Project has at least three of the following items customized: color changes to hover button on github link and live demo, change to header color, added shadow to the main text, changed color to background.
+Project has at least three of the following items customized: color, background color, font, box or text shadows, transitions or animations, add a logo.
 Changes detailed in the README.md file and the submission notes.

+Changes made to style.css:
+h1: color changed to blueviolet #8A2BE2, text-shadow added 2px 2px 8px with color #888888.
+Color changed to hover button on Github link and live demo, .button:hover background-color #0344f5.
+Changed color to .portfolio-me background: #0344f5.